Heterogeneous Federated Learning via Personalized Generative Networks: Theoretical Motivation

 \textit{Proof.}

 According to equations~\ref{Eq: Jensen 0} and ~\ref{Eq: Generalization bound for paired clients 00}, and given

 we conclude

-We can see that the performance of the $h_g$ on the user $k'$ is upper-bounded by the distribution distance of this user's data and the rest users' data.
-If we try to minimize this amount of discrepancy, we will get a better performance on this client.
+Therefore, according to Theorem 1, we defined an upper bound for the risk of the $h_g$ on the user $k'$, which depends on the distribution discrepancy of this user's data from the data of the rest of the users.